 She helped me with devoted zeal and did more work than I… the daughter who always stares big jobs in the face, non-perplexed, and works till they’re done.
 The daughter who always respected history, even though science and math are her passions.

 She did the math on this one, and the mechanical engineer convinced me, after three weeks of back-breaking hand scraping, it was time to bring in some help.
 Some mechanical advantage.
-After all, there were no hand hewn marks to preserve on over half of the floorboards.
+After all, there were no hand hewn marks left to preserve on over half of the wide plank floorboards.
 They had been trod for years, with no protection.

 On that half of the room, we would use a hand sander and cut our efforts and time of labor to probably a fourth of the amount.